-In Lhonak, when the last piece of snickers was eaten and a bottle of coca cola cost me USD 9.5 then I realized I couldn’t eat the paper money in Kanchenjunga.
+In Lhonak, when the last piece of snickers was eaten and a bottle of coca cola cost me USD 9.5, I realized I couldn’t eat the paper money in Kanchenjunga.

 Food is very basic in Kanchenjunga.
-In most places they do not have a menu in every place.
-I have manually converted these available menus along the trail.
+In most places, they do not have a menu in every place.

-In Ghunsa they have a greenhouse in each hotel so you can have fresh green vegetable from the field.
-If you are interested to cook yourself you can also do that.
-We also found that in some places, other group’s guide and porters will cook for everyone in the hotel if you want to join in.
+In Ghunsa, they have a greenhouse in each hotel so you can have fresh green vegetables from the field.
+If you are interested in cooking, you can also do that.
+We also found that in some places, other group guides and porters will cook for everyone in the hotel if you want to join in.

 With me on the trek were Youvine, Rubi, Jackie and Narayan.
 Check my Kanchenjunga circuit trek report.